Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   );
 }
 ```
-Here we created a **`CustomInput`** component that uses **`forwardRef`** to accept a ref from its parent.
-The `forwardRef` function takes a **render function** as its argument.
+Here we created a `CustomInput` component usîng `forwardRef` which takes a render function as its argument.
 This render function receives two parameters:
 1. **`props`**  all the props passed to the component.
 2. **`ref`** the forwarded ref from the parent component.

 Inside `CustomInput`, we attach this `ref` directly to the internal `<input>` element.
 This allows the parent component to access and manipulate the input element directly, such as focusing it or reading its value.

-In the parent **`App`** component, we created a ref (`inputRef`) using **`useRef()`** and passed it to `CustomInput` as a prop.
+In the parent **`App`** component, we created a ref (`inputRef`) using `useRef()` and passed it to `CustomInput` as a prop.
 We also added a button that, when clicked, calls `inputRef.current.focus()`, which directly focuses the input inside the child component.

-Even though the input is defined inside the child, React allows the parent to control it via the forwarded ref.
-This keeps the child component encapsulated while enabling precise DOM interactions, making `forwardRef` especially useful for reusable input components, custom focus management, or integrations with third-party libraries.

 ## Building a Movie Database App
 ### Introduction
 Let's combine the concepts of API fetching, Routing, and Context to build a "Mini Movie DB."
 Users will be able to search for TV shows using the **TVMaze API**, view a list of results, and click on a show to see a dedicated details page.